 .
 Framing a paddle and ball game in a trapped spaceship plot, like in Arkanoid

 , is either an example of an unholy amount of abstraction or Serious Business

 .
-Running round on giant dice trying to match numbers in order to blow them up on the other hand can best be described as "the hell?"
+Running round on giant dice trying to match numbers in order to blow them up, on the other hand, can best be described as "the hell?"

 See also Widget Series

-- Gregory Horror Show has you creeping round a hotel spying on guests, such as anthropomorphic roulette wheels and giant pink lizard nurses with blood taking fetishes, in order to steal their souls while trying not to go insane and get trapped there forever yourself.
+- Gregory Horror Show has you creeping around a hotel spying on guests, such as anthropomorphic roulette wheels and giant pink lizard nurses with blood taking fetishes, in order to steal their souls while trying not to go insane and get trapped there forever yourself.

 - Bombastic has you align dice in just the right way to make them explode.

 - Mondo Medicals.
 Go through creepy featureless gray levels, solving unintuitive puzzles to get to the exit, all while TV-headed people are yelling weird Engrish stuff at you.